 The Parkinson’s Foundation is devoted to the health and wellbeing of the PD community.

-For our latest information on the Coronavirus visit Parkinson.org/Coronavirus.
+For our latest information on COVID-19 visit Parkinson.org/COVID19.

 If you have questions about Parkinson’s contact our free bilingual Helpline at